 Main Article Content

 Does one’s love for a particular person, when it is pure, also constitute a love of life?
 The significance of speaking about leading a passionate life, I submit, is found in the spontaneous, embodied character of opening up to and finding meaning in one’s life rather than in heightened fleeting feelings or experiences of meaning that help one forget life’s meaninglessness.
-I contrast this view with Simone Weil’s suspicion that our passionate attachment to another person in love is an obstacle to attending to him or her from the distance proper to love and friendship.
-From that perspective it appears as if most of the meaning we find in life in personal love is illusory, including the loss of meaning characteristic of grief.
-I question whether Weil’s view should be seen as an unconditional, though for most unattainable, ideal in love, or if it is rather expressive of a rejection of one of the central features of love: the vulnerability that ensues from the recognition that when we love there are times where we stand in need of the other’s love to be able to embrace life as meaningful.
+I contrast this view with Simone Weil’s suspicion that our passionate attachment to another person is an obstacle to attending to him or her from the distance proper to love and friendship.
+From that perspective it appears as if the meaning with which personal love endows life is mostly illusory, including the loss of meaning characteristic of grief.
+I question whether Weil’s view should be seen as an unconditional, though for most unattainable, ideal of love, or if it is rather expressive of a rejection of one of the central features of love: the vulnerability that ensues from the recognition that when we love there are times where we stand in need of the other’s love to be able to embrace life as meaningful.

 NWR uses the Creative Commons license CC-BY.

 Vol. 1-3 used CC-BY-NC-SA.
 The collected works copyright ownership for Vol. 1-2 were shared by Nordic Wittgenstein Society and ontos Verlag/De Gruyter.